DjangoGirlsSeoul/cupcaketutorial/demo.md

 TIME_ZONE = "Asia/Seoul"
 ```

-Finally, we are all set for creating our database tables and checking our project in the browser.
+We are all set for creating our database tables and checking our project in the browser.
 Run the following two commands in terminal/command prompt.

 ``` bash
 $ python manage.py migrate